QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

      constant tax rate set at times :math:`t\geq 1`.

-At times :math:`t \geq 4` the government rolls over its debt, knowing that the tax rate is set at level required to service the interest payments on the debt and government expenditures.
+At times :math:`t \geq 4` the government rolls over its debt, knowing that the tax rate is set at a level that raises enough revenue to pay for government purchases and interest payments on its debt.

 Time 0 Manipulation of Interest Rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have seen that when :math:`b_0>0`, the Ramsey plan sets the time :math:`t=0` tax rate partly with an eye toward raising a risk-free interest rate for one-period loans between times :math:`t=0` and :math:`t=1`.
+We have seen that when :math:`b_0>0`, the Ramsey plan sets the time :math:`t=0` tax rate partly with an eye toward lowering a risk-free interest rate for one-period loans between times :math:`t=0` and :math:`t=1`.

-By raising this interest rate, the plan makes time :math:`t=0` goods cheap relative to consumption goods at later times.
+By lowering this interest rate, the plan makes time :math:`t=0` goods cheap relative to consumption goods at later times.

 By doing this, it lowers the value of time :math:`t=0` debt that it has inherited